IgorTargino/IgorTargino/README.md

 **Experience in other languages and tools**
 - Python, PyTest.
 Unittest;
-- PHP, Laravel, Frameork YII, SOAP;
+- PHP, Laravel, Frameork YII;
 - C/C++;